Bob Jahnke: Biography and education

 Jahnke was born in 1951 in the Gisborne region and grew up in Waipiro Bay.
-His heritage is Māori, Samoan and Pākehā and he affiliates with the iwi Ngati Porou through three hapū: Ngāi Taharora, Te Whānau a Iritekura, and Te Whānau a Rakairoa.
+His heritage is Māori, Samoan and Pākehā and he affiliates with the iwi Ngāti Porou through three hapū: Ngāi Taharora, Te Whānau a Iritekura, and Te Whānau a Rakairoa.
 He has German and Irish ancestry on his Pākehā side.
-He was educated at Hato Paora College.
+He was educated at Hato Pāora College.

 At Ardmore Teachers' College in Papakura in 1970, Jahnke was formally taught painting, ceramics and art history and realised he wanted a career in the arts.
 However, he did not complete his teachers' college study.
 After that he worked in a furniture factory and in the evenings went to AIT to study life-drawing and design.

 Jahnke studied industrial design at Elam in Auckland starting in 1972, and went on to complete two master's degrees: a Master of Fine Arts in graphic design from Elam; and a Master of Fine Arts in experimental animation from the California Institute of the Arts.
 He has a Doctor of Philosophy (Māori Studies) from Massey University, supervised by Professor Mason Durie and awarded in 2006.
 The title of his doctoral thesis is He tataitanga ahua toi: the house that Riwai built, a continuum of Māori art.